liitfr/liit-sandbox-www/readme.md

 ```
 Remember that controller must have same name as page name in pages.json

+## Integrating Spike with Gulp to deploy on a FTP / Apache server

+## Making an hybrid SPA with Spike

 ## Setup

 - make sure [node.js](http://nodejs.org) is at version >= `6`